AlfredoDestino/asdestino/README.md

 <!--━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━-->

 ### 🔐 **Protected PDF Notice**
-> ⚠️ Due to the institutional nature of these systems, **technical manuals are password-protected** to comply with security and confidentiality requirements.
+> ⚠️ Due to the institutional nature of SONA-SSES and NGOLO system, **technical manuals are password-protected** to comply with security and confidentiality requirements.
-> Access is granted only to **authorized reviewers**, included in my MSc applications, or upon verified request.
+> Access is granted only to **authorized reviewers**, included in my MSc application, or upon verified request.

 ---